SAP-samples/btp-fiori-helloworld/docs/hellofiori/6_odatasources/6_1_1_northwind_products.md

-## Develop a SAPUI5 Freesytle App with Nortwind Products OData service
+## Develop a SAPUI5 Freestyle App with Nortwind Products OData service

 Note: This tutorial is for educational and training purposes and is not suitable for productive use.
 SAP Fiori Templates used in this tutorial are deprecated.